pillarsdotnet/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 # coLunacyDNS

-coLunacyDNS is a simply IPv4 and IPv6 forwarding DNS server (with support only for IPv4 and IPv6 IP records) controlled by a Lua script.
+coLunacyDNS is a simple IPv4 and IPv6 forwarding DNS server (with support only for IPv4 and IPv6 IP records) controlled by a Lua script.
 It allows a lot of flexibility because it uses a combination of C for high performance and Lua for maximum control.